School Item Analysis Non-Writing Online

-NAPLAN Online uses a feature known as tailored testing, where the test automatically adapts to the students’ performance and asks the questions that match the students’ achievement level.
+NAPLAN Online uses a feature known as tailored testing, where the test automatically adapts to the student’s performance and asks questions that match the student’s achievement level.
 All students of each year level start with questions of the same level of complexity.
 The computer system scores the students’ answers.

-The student then progresses to the next testlet.
-The next testlet includes the questions that may be easier or more difficult than the prior testlet depending on the students’ performance.
-There are up to three testlets per domain.
+The student then progresses to the next test, which includes questions that may be easier or more difficult than the prior test, depending on the student’s performance.
+There are up to three tests per domain.

-Students are not exposed to all items, but are exposed to only the items in their tailored testing pathway.
+Students are not exposed to all items but only to the items in their tailored testing pathway.

 How will this report benefit me?

-The report allows schools to analyse their NAPLAN performance in each item of the assessment, and compare this to the performance of DoE students in the same item.
-This can pinpoint strengths and/or gaps in the school’s teaching strategy, for example some items may have been answered extremely well by the school, indicating a strength in the teaching of that topic or skill.
+The report allows schools to analyse their NAPLAN performance in each assessment item and compares this to the performance of DoE students in the same item.
+This can pinpoint strengths and/or gaps in the school’s teaching strategy.
+For example, some items may have been answered extremely well by the school, indicating a strength in the teaching of that topic or skill.

 What does the report provide?